-In New York, probation officers play an important role in guiding a judge's sentencing decision about whether to remove a youth from their home or keep that youth in the community.
+Establish a clear process to guide dispositional decision-making.
+In New York, as in most jurisdictions, Probation officers play an important role in guiding a judge's sentencing decision about whether to remove a youth from their home or keep that youth in the community.
 While DOP's Project Zero in 2003 had introduced the Probation Assessment Tool to make this process more objective, concerns existed about its predictive accuracy for risk, scoring disparities for boys, and whether probation officers were adhering to the PATs guidance.
 In addition, the CBI subcommittee found that both risk and current offense severity should be considered in making dispositional recommendations to the court (Ferone, Salsich, & Fratello, 2014).

-These findings helped propel the CBI subcommittee to propose two new and related instruments to include in probation's juvenile practice:
+These findings propelled the CBI subcommittee to propose two new and related instruments to include in probation's juvenile practice:

-- O The Youth Level of Service/Case Management Inventory (YLS/CMI).
+- The Youth Level of Service/Case Management Inventory (YLS/CMI).
 The YLS/CMI is an instrument designed to assess a young person's criminogenic needs and overall risk of reoffending.
-Studies in a variety of settings have shown that it can forecast group outcomes important at this stage of juvenile justice system processing mainly, long-term recidivism (National Academy of Sciences, 2013. - O Structured Decision-Making (SDM) Grid.
+Studies in a variety of settings have shown that it can forecast group outcomes important at this stage of juvenile justice system processing-mainly, long-term recidivism (National Academy of Sciences, 2013). - Structured Decision-Making (SDM) Grid.
 This instrument provides a process for making dispositional recommendations.
-The City's SDM grid allows probation officers to select the most appropriate sentencing option for a young person based on both the assessed risk of reoffending (the YLS score) and the current offense.
+The city's SDM grid allows probation officers to select the most appropriate sentencing option for a young person based on both the assessed risk of reoffending (the YLS score) and the current offense.
 The results from the SDM grid corresponded to different options, including probation, community-based programs, and residential out-of-home placement.
 DOP received support from the Casey Foundation to help simulate how the use of the SDM grid would impact current cases and shared this data with the committee to help adjust and tweak the instrument.
-As a result, many youth who might otherwise have been placed now met the criteria for a non-residential community-based option.
-(A copy of the Structured Decision-Making Grid can be found in the final DRSC report on the Justice Lab's website.)
+As a result, many youth who might otherwise have been placed now met the criteria for a non-residential community-based option.30

-Emphasize Community-based Programming within the New System

-While much of the attention on Close to Home focused on the residential side, establishing a broader and more diverse array of community-based programs was critical to the reform process.
-In interviews with DRSC members, several noted a desire to move beyond the family-focused interventions that defined the City's earlier ATPs, like Esperanza and JJI, because they did not suit every youth.
+Emphasize community-based programming within the new system.
+While much of the attention on Close to Home focused on the residential side, establishing a broader and more diverse array of communitybased programs was critical to the reform process.
+In interviews with DSRC members, several noted a desire to move beyond the family-focused interventions that defined the City's earlier ATPs, like Esperanza and JII, because they did not suit every youth.
 Interviewees also expressed a concern that more youth might be placed under C2H once distant and brutal OCFS facilities were replaced by local facilities run by non-profit organizations.

 Importantly, outside of just addressing system gaps, the new program models were also developed with input from youth, community members, and staff working directly with young people.
 Youth expressed a desire to find programming that would help them become more employable and support them as they entered young adulthood.
 Staff recognized that young people could benefit from adult support that extended beyond their parents.
-And finally, community input called attention to the value of including restorative justice elements in programming (see How the Close to Home Continuum was Structured for additional information on the different programs).
+And finally, community input called attention to the value of including restorative justice elements in programming (See How the Close to Home Continuum was Structured for additional information on the different programs).